ChilakalaNaveenKumar/DIGI-BOT/digi-bot-services/app/services/component_matcher/documents/chartjs_markdown_format_v1.md

 * **Pattern Recognition**: Match queries to chart types by data shape, not keywords.
 * **Educational Focus**: Prioritize visuals that make comparisons, proportions, or trends easier to grasp.
 * **Direct Format**: Always output using `:::chart-type ... :::` blocks for automatic rendering.
+* **Postiion**: Exact position to insert the charts after which character  without disturbing the text and flow of concept
+* **action**: insert / update -> for this document its only insert

 ---